Belarus protests: DW correspondent among several detained for 'document checks' | DW | 27.08.2020

 Security forces have rounded up thousands of people since the demonstrations began.
 Hundreds of detainees said that they had been beaten while in police custody.

-Lithuanian Foreign Minister Linas Antanas Linkevicius said on Twitter that "reports about the new wave of detentions of journalists reporting from #Belarus are just sickening.
-Yet another proof that de facto authorities simply do not care about any international commitments."
+"Reports about the new wave of detentions of journalists reporting from #Belarus are just sickening," Lithuanian Foreign Minister Linas Antanas Linkevicius said on Twitter, calling it "yet another proof that de facto authorities simply do not care about any international commitments."

+Press freedom organization Reporters Without Borders condemned what it called "this umpteenth case of media harassment" by Belarusian authorities, and demanded the journalists' immediate release.

 DW's Russian language department contributed to this report.